DylanBlakemore/zappi-setup-instructions/README.md

 ```
 This can then be run from the terminal with `$ bash ~/.start_my_services.sh`.

+# Gnu Scientific Library (GSL)

+This is a library which helps with some advanced calculations.
+Zappi requires version 1.16.0.4 - unfortunately, this is not available with Homebrew or as a Gem, so the library has to be built from scratch with the following steps:

+1. Download gsl-1.16.tar.gz from http://ftp.gnu.org/gnu/gsl/
+2. Extract somewhere.
+3. `$ cd` into the folder.
+4. `$ /.configure`
+5. `$ make`
+6. `$ make install`

 # Miscellaneous

 The following are all necessary for various parts of the Zappi repos